SamadK01/apikit/README.md

 - **One hook, all power:** `useApi()` handles everything—no more manual state, try/catch, or header plumbing.
 - **Fetch-first, Axios-compatible:** Use the fastest native fetch, or switch to Axios (with interceptors/cancel tokens) instantly.
 - **Expo & React Native CLI:** Works out-of-the-box in all RN/Expo projects (Android/iOS/Web).
-- **Automatic token management:** Securely injects tokens from AsyncStorage, SecureStore, or your own storage.
+- **Automatic token management:** Securely injects tokens from AsyncStorage, SecureStore, MMKV, or your own storage.
 - **Smart response parsing:** Handles JSON, text, FormData, binary—no manual parsing needed.
 - **Network-aware:** Detects offline/online, retries smartly, and gives user-friendly errors.
 - **Minimal, fast, and extensible:** Tree-shakable, TypeScript-ready, and easy to extend.